xmatters/xm-labs-easyvista/README.md

 # xMatters + EasyVista Two Way Integration

+The purpose of this xM lab is to set up a functional, two way integration between xMatters and EasyVista

 # Prerequisites
 In order to produce a fully working integration you must have a instance of xMatters and EasyVista and basic familiarity with SQL and JavaScript